Protestant Church (Aruba): History

-The house was too small and in a poor condition.
-In 1845, it was demolished, and a real church was constructed in its place.
+The house was too small and in a poor condition, so in 1845 it was demolished, and a real church was constructed in its place.
 The congregation at the time was about 400 people.
 In 1867, a tower was added to the church.

 In 1950, a new church was built next to the old church on the grounds of the former Doctor's House.
 The new church was inaugurated on 28 May 1950. and was designed by C.M.
 Bakker.
-In 2011, the congregation was 480 people.
-The services are still held in Papiamento.
+In 2011, the congregation was 480 people, with services are still held in Papiamento.

 In 1988, the old church was restored and is currently in use as exhibition and concert hall.
 It also houses the A. van den Doel Bible Museum.

 A. van den Doel Bible Museum

 The A. van den Doel Bible Museum is housed in the Old Protestant Church.
 The collections include old bibles, works of art, and other religious artifacts.
 It is named after Anthonie van den Doel who was minister of the church from 1983 until 2001.